Table of Contents

 Linear mixed models (LMM)

 A model for numeric outcomes.
-Take the concepts described for OLS and generalize them for data resulting from hierarchical structures (lower-level units are nested within higher-level units) or longitudinal structures (measurement are taken over time) which implies that errors may be correlated and/or have unequal variance.
+Take the concepts described for OLS and generalize them for data resulting from hierarchical structures (lower-level units are nested within higher-level units) or longitudinal structures (measurements are taken over time) which implies that errors may be correlated and/or have unequal variance.
 Alternatives to LMM include GLS or Bayesian hierarchical models.

 The model formula in Laird-Ware form is (Laird and Ware 1982)